makerdao/community/governance/votes/Executive vote - April 23, 2021.md

 Given the successful outcome of this [poll](https://vote.makerdao.com/polling/QmRmXKoJ?network=mainnet#poll-detail), the following changes to the System Surplus Buffer will be made if this executive proposal passes:

 - The System Surplus Buffer will increase from 30 million to 60 million.
 - Target 25% of the stability fee revenues to be used in Surplus Auctions to burn MKR.
-This will be achieved by increasing the System Surplus Buffer over time using a linear interpolation smart contract (`lerp`), instead of directly setting it to the target value of 60 million DAI.
-The 25% is a target conditional on a future increase of fees over the next few months.
+This will be achieved by increasing the System Surplus Buffer over 105 days starting on May 1st using a linear interpolation smart contract (`lerp`), instead of directly setting it to the target value of 60 million DAI.
+The 25% is a target conditional on a future increase of fees over the next few months and shouldn't be viewed as a guarantee.

 Further details and rationale can be found in the following [thread](https://forum.makerdao.com/t/signal-request-adjust-the-surplus-buffer-march-april-2021/6979).